syrupUSDC — Retail Risk Report

 Who it’s for

 DeFi-comfortable users who want yield well above stablecoin-savings rates and are comfortable with the trade-offs: real institutional credit risk on the loan book (overcollateralized but discretionary at the underwriting layer), Maple-controlled custody on the Liquidity layer, and no bankruptcy remoteness.
-Good fit for sizing where ~12 bps exit slippage is acceptable and a queue-tolerant fallback is OK during stress windows.
+Good fit for sizing where low-bps base-case exit slippage is acceptable and a queue-tolerant fallback is OK during stress windows.

 Who should avoid